thealphaedge/thealphaedge.github.io/_posts/The-Trading-Strategy.md

     return list(filter(lambda word: word.isalpha(), tokens))
 ```
 ### Stop Words Removal
+A stop word is a commonly used word (such as “the”, “a”, “an”, “in”) that our machine learning algorithm should ignore, since they are of little value when trying to understand a Tweet.
+We would not want these words taking up space in our database, or taking up valuable processing time, so they will be removed.

-Next, we used the corpus from NLTK to remove stop words.
+We used the corpus from NLTK to remove stop words.
 We also added meaningless words we found in our dataset that affect the results into the list.
 ```python
 stop_words = nltk.corpus.stopwords.words("english")
 stop_words.extend(["bitcoin", "btc", "http", "https", "rt"])